Accessibility Services at General Assembly

 Accessibility Services Available

-Offered at GA without the need to make a separate request:
+Offered at GA events without the need to make a separate request:

-• Realtime CART (Open Captioning) at all main stage events in the General Session hall (for both in-person and virtual attendees).
+• ASL interpretation at all main stage events (for both in-person and virtual attendees).

-• Live ASL interpretation at all main stage events in the General Session hall (for both in-person and virtual attendees)
+• Captioning at all main stage events (for both in-person and virtual attendees).

-• Captioning of pre-recorded content – All content in the on-demand library will be captioned.
+• Captioning of pre-recorded content in the on-demand library.

-• Captioning of live-streamed content (not on the main stage) – All content being livestreamed will be captioned.
+• Captioning of Live Streamed content (not on the main stage).

 • Written materials, including the Program Book and submitted workshop handouts, are available in advance of GA in digital form and are accessible to screen readers.